 HDMI, the HDMI Logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
-USB Type-C®and USB-C® are registered trademarks of USB Implementers Forum.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
 DisplayPortTM, the DisplayPortTM logo, and VESA® are trademarks or registered trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.